Sunday, November 11, 2012

 The exit out was rather wild as we smashed into a huge swell (wind against tide) and later barely missed a giant yellow tunny net marker.
 It was out there in the fog somewhere!
 Yes, we did have our radar on and let it be known, it has earned its keep well and truly this season!
 Don’t leave home without one…

-BCK & GS were to return another day to Faro by train - the weather had not improved but at least they managed to take in a few sights between showers.
+BCK & GS decided to return another day to Faro - by train!
+The weather had not improved but at least they managed to take in a few sights between showers.

 We toured the old city and museum while it rained...and rained